missyjeanbeutler/auth-afternoon-auth0/README.md

   * express
   * express-session
   * passport
-  * passport-github2
+  * passport-auth0
-* [Create a Github app](https://github.com/settings/applications) and then set up the Github Strategy in your server.js with your associated `clientID` and `clientSecret`.
-Use a callbackURL that will redirect the user to `/auth/github/callback`
+* [Create an Auth0 app ("client")](https://manage.auth0.com/#/) and then set up the Auth0 Strategy in your server.js with your associated `clientID` and `clientSecret`.
+Check the boxes to ask for permission to access the Github accounts our user is following.
-* Make sure you use the session, passport.initialize and passport.session middelware
+* Make sure you use the session, passport.initialize and passport.session middleware
 * Set up your auth endpoints:

 ####/auth/github
-Use passport.authenticate with Github
+Use passport.authenticate with 'auth0' as the first parameter, then {connection: 'github'} as the second parameter.
+This will choose GitHub as the authentication service.

+Make sure to use 'auth/github/callback' as the callbackURL.

 ####/auth/github/callback
-Use passport.authenticate and upon successful auth, send the user to `/#/home`
+Use passport.authenticate and upon successful auth, send the user to `/#/home`.

 ##Step 3: Github following Endpoint
 Let's link the Angular Github service to our server.js